kevinding0218/InterviewDocuments/Q and A/Algo/Hot Questions.md

 - Initialization: put root and all its leftmost nodes into stack
 - next:
 	- pop() from stack
-	- check if poped node has right child, if it has, put its right child
+	- check if poped node has right child, if it has, put its right child and the leftmost nodes into stack
 ### [199.
 Binary Tree Right Side View(Medium)](https://leetcode.com/problems/binary-tree-right-side-view/)
 ### [235.
 Lowest Common Ancestor of a Binary Search Tree(Easy)](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/)
 ### [236.
 Lowest Common Ancestor of a Binary Tree(Medium)](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/)